DashboardCode/BsMultiSelect/README.md

 * `badge` class - selected items, each item contains BS4 `close` button

 This plugin doesn't aim to bring its own styles.
-This was a clear design goal but unfortunatly it can be achived only by a trick.
-Not all bootstrap styles varibales can be accessed from a plugin as classes, therefore we need to setup them in javascript.
+This was a clear design goal but unfortunatly it can be achived only with some exceptions.
+Not all bootstrap styles varibales can be accessed from a plugin as classes, therefore we need to setup them in javascript (or reference the BS scss files).
 Those variables are:

 * $input-height - we need it for DIV `form-control`'s min-height; default value is "calc(2.25rem + 2px)",